SofaPirate/Plaquette/docs/mapTo01.rst

    void step() {
      // Generate a sinusoidal values between -1 and 1.
      float x = sin(seconds());

-     // Remap to [0, 1] and send to LED.
-     mapTo01(x, -1, 1) >> led;
+     // Remap to the range [0, 1] and send to LED. mapTo01(x, -1, 1) >> led;
    }